hkLAU/GMT_tutorial_naturalearth/README.md

-# create .gmt vectors from Natural Earth vector packs in GrassGIS
+# create .gmt vectors from Natural Earth vector packs in GDAL and GRASS GIS